 There are two methods to enable Disk Security.

-Method 1: Enabling Disk Security for disks with the Legacy status Syntax:

-secure {device id} legacy
+1. Method 1: Enabling Disk Security for disks with the Legacy status secure {device id} legacy secure 1/E1/1 legacy

 The command is used to enable Disk Security for disks with the Legacy status.